 Pace University offers a Master of Business Administration in Human Resources Management that requires students to complete 39 credits.
 The MBA program includes a foundation and professional core of courses that students must complete in addition to human resources courses.
 The program requires students to complete accounting, marketing, managerial finance, economics and management courses.

 Saint Joseph's College

-Saint Joseph's College in New York offers students nine master's degree programs including an MBA.
-The school offers master's degrees in management that allow students to concentration their studies in health care, organizational and human resources management.
+Saint Joseph's College in New York offers students seven management master's degree programs, including an MBA.
+The school offers master's degrees in management that allow students to concentrate their studies in health care, organizational and human resources management.

 Master of Science in Human Resources Management

 The master's degree in management with a concentration in human resources management requires students to complete 36 credits in business and human resources courses.
 The business core includes 24 credits in courses such as financial accounting, organizational theory, marketing, management information systems and leadership.
 The human resources management concentration includes courses in employment law, compensation and benefits, strategic human resources management and employee development.

 Mercy College's School of Business offers 12 undergraduate and four graduate degrees in business topics such as accounting, business administration and management.
 The School of Business offers a graduate program in human resources management for students planning a career in the field.

 Students must complete 36 credits to obtain the master's degree in human resources management at Mercy College.
 The curriculum includes introductory courses such as human resources management, human resource management techniques and tools and accounting and finance for human resources professionals.
 Additional human resources courses include employment law, recruitment, labor relations, benefits management, organizational behavior, and training and development.